 Count the number of full months and days between the first event that creates a positive running balance and the next event that changes your running balance.
-You will not count the number of days between required payments and withholding payments because they are on the same day.
+You won't count the number of days between required payments and withholding payments because they are on the same day.
 Enter the months and days in the same row as your first event.
 Continue entering the number of full months and days between events down the column until you reach the last event that affects your running balance.
-Count the number of full months and days between the last event in your column and April 15, 2015.
-Underpayment interest is not calculated past April 15, 2015, the due date of the return.
+Count the number of full months and days between the last event in your column and April 15, 2016.
+Underpayment interest isn't calculated past April 15, 2016, the due date of the return.

-If the running balance is negative or zero, do not calculate the number of days between the day the running balance becomes negative or zero and the next event.
+If the running balance is negative or zero, don't calculate the number of days between the day the running balance becomes negative or zero and the next event.

-Example 2: Using the information on page 3, Catelyn does not calculate the number of days between her first required payment and first withholding payment.
+Example 2: Using the information on page 3, Catelyn doesn't calculate the number of days between her first required payment and first withholding payment.
 The department recognizes her required payment and withholding on the same day.
-There is one full month and one day between Catelyn's first withholding payment and first estimated tax payment.
-Catelyn will enter "1" in the month column on line 13 and "1" in the days column on line 13.
+There is one full month between Catelyn's first withholding payment and first estimated tax payment.
+Catelyn will enter "1" in the month column on line 13.

-Example 3: Using the information on page 3, Catelyn's estimated tax payment on May 16, 2014, creates a negative running balance on line 14.
-Because she has met the required payments to date, she will not owe further underpayment interest this period.
-It is not necessary for her to calculate the number of days between her estimated tax payment and her required payment on June 16, 2014.
+Example 3: Using the information on page 3, Catelyn's estimated tax payment on May 15, 2015, creates a negative running balance on line 14.
+Because she has met the required payments to date, she won't owe further underpayment interest this period.
+It isn't necessary for her to calculate the number of days between her estimated tax payment and her required payment on June 15, 2015.